tarunsirpi/tomato_disease_prediction/README.md

 # Tomato Disease Classification

   Dataset contains images of Tomato leaves labelled in 10 categories.
 A tensorflow CNN model is trained to classify the images uploaded as one of the categories.
+Finally, a FastAPI application uses the saved model to make predictions.

+  * `training` - contains files required for training the model (here data directory is hidden).
+  * `templates` - contains frontend template.
+  * `saved_models` - contains models saved in  *.keras* format.

 ## Setup for training the model: